smeshko/project-rulebook-android/docs/sprint-artifacts/3-4-credit-award-on-completion.md

   - Idempotent: only acts if not already completed
   - Refactored ViewModel to use atomic method instead of separate calls
   - Removed separate CreditRepository dependency from ViewModel (cleaner API)
+- Task 5: Navigation to Library was already implemented in Story 3.3.
+  - ViewModel emits NavigateToLibrary event after completion
+  - OnboardingScreen collects event and calls onComplete() callback
+  - NavHost navigates to Library with popUpTo(inclusive=true) to clear back stack

 ### File List